code-check/challenge-github-account/README.md

 $ $(npm bin)/mocha specifications
 ```

-Output for success is below.
+Output for success will be like below.

 ```
 Verify GitHub Account